Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

 \subsection{Computable Functions}

-Often the computability of practical problems can be reduced to the question whether a certain function is computable, since it is possible to formulate the problems as an input-output relation.
-Computability of functions is a well-studied property, and there exist various such computability notions.
+Often the computability of practical problems can be reduced to the question whether a certain function is computable by formulating the problems as an input-output relation.
+Computability of functions is a well-studied property, and there exist various computability notions.
 We would like to mention Borel- and Markov computable functions or computable continuous functions.
+In essence, the concept of computability defines the expected input description and the admissible computation steps for solving a given task.
 For a comprehensive review of different computabillity notions we refer to \cite{AvigadBrattka14CompAnal}.
-The notion, we will employ in our paper, is the following one.
+One notion, we will employ in our paper, is the following one.

 \begin{Definition} A function $f: I \to \R^n_c$, $I \subset \R^m_c$, is called \textit{Borel-Turing computable}, if there exists an algorithm (or Turing machine) that transforms each given computable representation of a computable vector $x \in I$ into a representation for $f(x)$. \end{Definition}